caroldinh/caroldinh.github.io/about.md

 # ABOUT ✦

-Caroline Dinh is thinking about speculative fiction, new media art, and who she'll feed this week.
-By day, she develops software for environmental education; by night, she folds zines, reads novels, and chips away at her own.
+Caroline Dinh is thinking about speculative fiction, new media art, and the next recipe she'll try.
+By day, she develops software for environmental education; by night, she paints, reads novels, and chips away at her own.
 Caroline's professional and scholarly interests lie in educational technology, digital humanities, information design, and human-computer interaction.
 She holds a B.S. in Immersive Media Design from the University of Maryland and resides on occupied Piscataway land.

 Reach out if you want to talk zine trades, commissions, or creative workshops; I'd love to hear from you.
 My email is cdinhart [at] gmail [dot] com.